Semi-Detached Rear Extension Rules: A Guide

 • Ensure compliance with building regulations regarding size, height, material, acoustic, and fire-resistance

 One of the most critical aspects of building regulations for extensions is size and height limitations.
-For semi-detached houses, the rear extension should not exceed 50% of the original house size or go beyond three meters in depth.
-The maximum height for a single-storey rear extension is four meters, and for two-storey extensions, it is three meters from the rear wall of the original house.
-These restrictions are in place to maintain the aesthetic appeal and character of the neighborhood.
+For semi-detached houses, the rear extension should not exceed 50% of the original house size or extend beyond three meters in depth.
+The maximum height for a single-storey rear extension is four meters, while for two-storey extensions, it is limited to three meters from the rear wall of the original house.
+These restrictions help maintain the aesthetic appeal and character of the neighborhood.

 Another essential aspect of building regulations for extensions is material compliance standards.
 The materials used for the extension should be similar to those of the existing house, unless it is a heritage property.
 This ensures that the extension blends seamlessly with the surrounding architecture, reducing the visual impact on the neighborhood.
 Moreover, the materials used must meet specific standards for fire resistance, acoustic insulation, and sustainability.